samirk19/ktphacks/travel-tracker/README.md

 ## Privacy & Data Storage

 - All vaccination records are stored locally in your browser's LocalStorage
-- No data is sent to external servers
-- Geolocation data is only used for display purposes
+- Geolocation data is only used for display and clinic search purposes
+- Google Places API calls are made directly from the browser
+- Your Google API key is stored in environment variables (not exposed to users)
 - Clear your browser data to remove all stored records

+### Important Security Notes

+- **Never commit your `.env` file** to version control
+- The `.env` file is already included in `.gitignore`
+- Keep your Google Places API key secure
+- Consider restricting your API key to specific domains in production

 ## Future Enhancements

-- [ ] Integration with real CDC/WHO APIs
+- [ ] Integration with real CDC/WHO APIs for vaccination data
 - [ ] User authentication and cloud storage
 - [ ] PDF export for vaccination records
 - [ ] Image upload for vaccination cards